britanyponvelle/personal-goals/ideas-and-misc/blog-ideas.md

+# Blog Ideas

-- The power of sketchnoting
+- [ ] The power of sketchnoting
-- Coding resources for visual designers
+- [ ] Coding resources for visual designers
-- Baby steps to designing in the browser
+- [ ] Baby steps to designing in the browser
-- Responsive typography
+- [ ] Responsive typography